 { iso identified-organization(3) standards-producing-organization(112) ccsds(4) css(4) crossSupportResources(2) crossSupportFunctionalities(1)}

-Aperture Functional Group
+Aperture Abstract Service Component

+The Aperture ASC has no Accessor Ports because it terminates the configuration on the space link side.
+The Aperture ASC has two essential SAP ports: Forward Modulated Waveform and Return Modilated Waveform.

-RF Aperture Specialization of the Aperture Functional Group
+RF Aperture SC Specialization of the Aperture Abstract Service Component

-The RF Aperture specialization of the Aperture FG consists of the Antenna FR Type.
+The RF Aperture SC specialization of the Aperture ASC consists of the Antenna FR Type.